ProTeCt: Prompt Tuning for Taxonomic Open Set Classification: Taxonomic Open Set Classification

-where $\mathcal{Y}_{\mathcal{T}_c}=Leaf(\mathcal{T}_c)$.
-Table~\ref{tab:prelim} shows the performance of CLIP and prompt tuning methods under these three metrics.
-It is clear that $HCA$ drops significantly from $Acc_{leaf}$ for all methods, i.e. none of them maintains correct predictions within the class hierarchy and that the expected accuracy under the open-granularity setting is much smaller than that of classification with the leaf classes.
+{\bf State-of-the-art.} To test TOS performance of the CLIP with existing prompting techniques, we performed an experiment on ImageNet.
+Table~\ref{tab:prelim} summarizes the performance of the different methods under the three metrics.
+Two conclusions are possible.
+First, the sharp drop from $Acc_{leaf}$ to $HCA$ shows that none of the methods make consistent predictions across the class hierarchy.
+Second, the low MTAs show that the expected accuracy of TOS classification is dramatically smaller than that of flat classification (leaf classes).